-While the CE process for IVDs is similar to that of medical devices, there are some key differences.
+The CE process for IVDs is similar to that of medical devices, but there are some key differences.
 Download our chart explaining the CE Marking process for IVDs.
-Please note that significant changes to this process will occur once Europe enforces the new In Vitro Diagnostic Regulation (IVDR).
+Please note that significant changes to this process will occur once Europe enforces the new IVDR.
 Download a copy of the IVDR.

 Experienced technical file preparation and CE Marking support for IVD companies

 IVD manufacturers must compile a technical file or design dossier showing compliance with 98/79/EC.
 Your IVD technical file must include information about your design, intended use, risk assessment, and route to conformity with IVDD requirements.
+Based on classification of the IVD, some IVD’s technical documentation will need to be reviewed by a Notified Body and a CE marking certificate issued.
 Once completed, it must be made available to European Competent Authorities upon request.